 If you have type 2 diabetes and follow a healthy lifestyle, there may be no need for further treatment, but as the condition develops, you may have to adjust your lifestyle to meet your individual needs.
-If medication is required, it may be provided in the form of tablets and insulin, but do always attend regular check-ups, as your doctor can advise you best – every diabetes patient has their own individual needs.
+If medication is required, it may be provided in the form of tablets and insulin, but do always attend regular check-ups, as your doctor can advise you best – every diabetes patient has their own needs.

 If you suffer from either type 1 or type 2 diabetes, there are a series of health tests provided to help monitor your condition.
-Self-monitoring of your own glucose levels are essential, but regarding treatment plans, the HbA1c test is carried out once every 2-6 months by your GP by way of blood samples, and everyone over the age of 12 is offered a diabetic eye screen as standard.
+Self-monitoring of your glucose levels is essential, but regarding treatment plans, the HbA1c test is carried out once every 2-6 months by your GP by way of blood samples, and everyone over the age of 12 is offered a diabetic eye screen as standard.

 Leading a healthy active lifestyle dramatically reduces the risk of diabetes becoming a reality, and helps to effectively manage the condition.
-If you notice symptoms such as needing the toilet more, being very thirsty and extremely tired, and think you may have this condition, visit your GP, who can arrange the necessary tests.
+If you notice symptoms such as needing the toilet more, being very thirsty and extremely tired and think you may have this condition, visit your GP, who can arrange the necessary tests.

 Let's help beat diabetes together.
 By raising awareness together, we can strengthen the global diabetes community.
-To discover more about how our dedicated GP can help you deal with your diabetes, please click here.